Coiner History, Family Crest & Coats of Arms

 The surname Coiner was first found in Cambridgeshire, where they held a family seat from ancient times.

-Important Dates for the Coiner family
+Early History of the Coiner family

 This web page shows only a small excerpt of our Coiner research.
 Another 46 words (3 lines of text) covering the years 1273 and 1327 are included under the topic Early Coiner History in all our PDF Extended History products and printed products wherever possible.